 Each apartment in SOHU3, a residential base for civilian laborers and their pods, looked out over an atrium that housed a shuttle pavilion, a communal pool, and a single market that sold more protein blocks for sustenance replicators than freshly grown foodaxi.
 It lacked the artificial skies that crowned the benthic domes on the mainland.
 Not that Sofita ever appreciated their majesty—like any hizak, she relied on others to describe how those indigo skies dulled to violet before a scheduled rain.

-“Plenty of engineers, here, though,” Balru glanced the open-air patios above, each cluttered with potted subglacial plants and blooms, and spacious enough to accommodate the profoundly social bizaki-caste.
+“Plenty of engineers, here, though,” Balru glanced at the open-air patios above, each cluttered with potted subglacial plants and spacious enough to accommodate the social bizaki-caste.
 “Still crave bizzies, Kul?”

 Sofita ignored Balru’s leer since they’d met following Sofita’s seduction of Balru’s bizak sibling.
 Without awaiting a retort, Balru’s stout face hardened.